 Climbing ropes have changed over the years.
 They’ve gone from 11mm ropes good for hip belays to ropes that meet single rope UIAA requirements.
 Ropes so skinny that belay devices had to be redesigned!
 Fat, old-school ropes are being left for top-roping school groups while skinny single lines are becoming lighter and more durable with better handling, all dramatically helping you to send that next … Continue reading Beal Joker 9.1 Climbing Rope Review: Soft and Regular

 The Petzl Micro Traxion finally has some competition in the form of the new Edelrid Spoc!
 Given the popularity of the incredibly useful device, I’m surprised it took so long for a competitor to one-up Petzl.
 A testament to how well the unit was designed really.
-And Edelrid didn’t just copy the Micro Traxion, they made a much better version as the Spoc is lighter, … Continue reading Review: Edelrid Spoc
+And Edelrid didn’t just copy the Micro Traxion, they made a few improvements as the Spoc is lighter, more … Continue reading Review: Edelrid Spoc

 Last year I wrote an article comparing different lightweight mountaineering axes.
 This year I’m comparing their slightly heavier brethren.
 And while a really lightweight axe is great if it’s going to mainly live on your pack, a slightly sturdier tool is ideal for more technical objectives.
 Routes where you plan on using one (or more) axes to climb some alpine ice, work through some deep … Continue reading Technical Mountaineering Axe Comparison